kilmoretrout/argus_gui/README.md

 ### Quick installation instructions

-1. Right-click this link and select "Save Link As...": <a href="https://raw.githubusercontent.com/backyardbiomech/argus_gui/main/Argus.yaml">Argus.yaml</a> (save it as `Argus.yaml`, not `Argus.yaml.txt`).
+1. Right-click this link and select "Save Link As..." or "Download Linked File As..." : <a href="https://raw.githubusercontent.com/backyardbiomech/argus_gui/main/Argus.yaml">Argus.yaml</a> (save it as `Argus.yaml`, not `Argus.yaml.txt`).
-2. Install miniconda or anaconda on your computer.
+2. Install [miniconda](https://www.anaconda.com/docs/getting-started/miniconda/install) or anaconda on your computer.
 3. Open a terminal (macOS/Linux) or Anaconda Prompt (Windows).
 4. Navigate to the directory where you downloaded `Argus.yaml` (probably your Downloads folder).
 You can use the `cd` command to change directories.
 For example:
    ```